 Eco-revolutionizing apparel.
-FINCH swimwear launched in 2014 with the global eco-conscious traveller in mind, creating pool to poolside wear made from repreve, the leading, most trusted, branded performance fiber made from recycled materials (including plastic bottles).
+LOOP Swim (formerly known as FINCH) launched in 2014 with the global eco-conscious traveler in mind, creating pool to poolside wear made from repreve, the leading, most trusted, branded performance fiber made from recycled materials (including plastic bottles).

-After 22 combined years of observing the waste in the mainstream fashion industry, founders Itee Soni (New Delhi) and Heather Kaye (New York) in 2010 took matters into their own hands, teamed up and launched a brand that ethically create and manufactures swimwear in Shanghai, China.
+After 22 combined years of observing the waste in the mainstream fashion industry, founders Itee Soni (New Delhi) and Heather Kaye (New York) in 2010 took matters into their own hands, teamed up and launched a brand that ethically creates and manufactures swimwear in Shanghai, China.

-Print design and sustainability at the core of the FINCH DNA, the designers maintain complete control of the fabrics, factories, dye and packaging.
-FINCH is working tirelessly to clean up the fashion supply chain.
+Print design and sustainability at the core of the LOOP DNA, the designers maintain complete control of the fabrics, factories, dye, and packaging.
+LOOP is working tirelessly to clean up the fashion supply chain.